Diane Crocker

 B.A.
 (Anthropology) Memorial University, 1992

 Diane Crocker holds a Ph.D. in Sociology from York University.
-She is currently a Professor in the Department Criminology teaching courses in Criminology.
 Her research areas include restorative justice, rape culture, gender-based violence, criminal harassment, and the use of law to address social problems, particularly those that disproportionately affect women.
 She has worked on projects in the following areas:

 • Restorative justice in youth criminal justice, prisons, and schools.